 Angie S. LeRoy, Ph.D.

-Angie LeRoy is currently a Ph.D. student in the Social Psychology program at the University of Houston.
+Angie LeRoy is currently a Ph.D. candidate in the Health & Social Psychology program at the University of Houston.
 She received her B.S. in Psychology from the University of North Florida and her M.A. in Psychology from the University of Houston.
 Her ultimate career goal is to be a tenured research professor investigating the mind-body connection, with a program of research aimed at identifying key psychosocial factors (e.g., self-perceived burden) that contribute to physical pain, dysregulated stress responses, and immune dysregulation in chronically ill or underserved populations.
 She takes an interdisciplinary approach to understanding how psychosocial aspects relate to health- studying health-related factors extending from the cellular level (i.e., inflammatory responses) to individual differences, to community and environmental impacts (e.g., SES & neighborhood-level stress).